The Emergency Reserve for Genebanks

 To counter this threat, the Crop Trust and the Secretariat of the International Treaty on Plant Genetic Resources for Food and Agriculture (Plant Treaty) have launched the world’s first facility to provide financial support to genebanks under imminent threat.
 The Emergency Reserve will provide urgent funding for genebanks to ensure they can respond swiftly to emergency situations.

-For all other enquiries, including to inquire about grant eligibility, send an email to firstname.lastname@example.org with the subject line “Emergency Reserve”.
+To inquire about grant eligibility or any other enquiries, please send an email to firstname.lastname@example.org with the subject line “Emergency Reserve”.